‘Big Brother 19’ Releases Premiere Date: Will ‘BB19’ Be An All-Star Season?

-CBS has officially announced when Big Brother 19 will return this summer, so the countdown the madness begins.
-The show will return on Wednesday, June 28 for a two-hour premiere.
+CBS has officially announced when Big Brother 19 will return this summer.
+The show will return on June 28, Wednesday, for a two-hour premiere.
 It won’t be long until America’s favorite summer reality show returns.
 Here’s what is known about the BB19 so far.

 The Big Brother 19 season will debut on June 28 with a two-hour special episode introducing the new houseguests to the viewers.
-Usually, BB19 host, Julie Chen, allows the houseguests to go into the house in several groups, which allows the viewers to watch most of the new houseguests’ bios.
+Usually, BB19 host Julie Chen allows the houseguests to go into the house in several groups, which allows the viewers to watch most of the new houseguests’ bios.

 Big Brother 19 will air every Sunday, Wednesday, and Thursday nights.
 On Thursday, Julie will host a live show that will feature a live eviction each week and head of household competition.
 On Sunday, they will have some type of competition and nomination ceremony.
 On Wednesday, they will hold the power of veto competition.
 The CBS press release did not mention Big Brother After Dark.
 However, BBAD will probably air on PopTV channel every night.